Generation and characterization of customized perfect Laguerre-Gaussian beams with arbitrary profiles: Introduction

-The structure beams mentioned above have specific optical field expressions and transverse intensity distributions.
-In some applications such as bio-particle transportation, atom trapping and manipulation, and soliton routing and steering, light beams with intensities concentrated along arbitrary desired trajectories would be more useful.
-However, structure beams (e.g., optical images) obtained through simple amplitude modulation by optical instruments are susceptible to diffraction and can not preserve their spatial profiles during propagation.
-To overcome this, researchers propose some methods to generate quasi-non-diffraction beams via spatial spectrum engineering techniques assisted with some optimization algorithms such as genetic algorithm \cite{Sanchez-Serrano:12}, iterative Fourier algorithm \cite{PhysRevLett.105.013902,wang2022experimental}, differential evolution algorithm \cite{Martinez-Herrera:19}.
-In 2020, A. Zannotti \emph{et al.} construct arbitrary non-diffraction caustic beams through amplitude and phase modulation of the Bessel beam in Fourier space \cite{2020Shaping}.
-This beam can propagate a Rayleigh length while keeping its shape and size basically unchanged.
-Recently, J. Mendoza-Hern\'{a}ndez theoretically proposes that by acting an algebraic function on a PLG beam in Fourier space, a new structure beam similar to the non-diffraction beam can also be generated \cite{Mendoza-Hernandez:21}.
-It's demonstrated that such a beam can preserve their profiles a longer propagation distance than the non-diffraction beam.
-Nevertheless, this work doesn't extend to generating arbitrarily shaped beams and yearning for experimental realization.
+The above conventional non-diffracting beams have fixed, relatively simple transverse intensity distributions due to the limited classes of light fields, which in turn astricts their usefulness.
+To overcome this, several productive ways have been proposed \cite{Sanchez-Serrano:12,PhysRevLett.105.013902,Yan:21,wang2022experimental} to generate various types of non-diffracting or propagation-invariant beams, and most of them are based on spatial spectrum engineering techniques.
+It should be noted that the earliest related research can be traced back to the 1990s, in which the spiral-type beam in the form of arbitrary curves was put forward \cite{ABRAMOCHKIN1993336,ABRAMOCHKIN1996302} and later proved to be a class of caustic beam with propagation-invariant and resistance to perturbation \cite{Volyar:21}.
+As another representative example of customizing complex caustic beam, in 2020 Zannotti \emph{et al.} constructed arbitrary-shaped non-diffracting caustic beams through careful amplitude and phase modulation of the Bessel beam in Fourier space \cite{2020Shaping}, also known as the Bessel pencil method.
+This method utilizes the most localized propagation-invariant light spot, namely a 0th-order Bessel beam, as a `pencil' to draw the desired beam along a preset curve.
+Shortly thereafter, J. Mendoza-Hern\'{a}ndez theoretically proposed that by acting an algebraic function on an LG beam in Fourier space, a new structured beam similar to the non-diffracting caustic beam can also be generated \cite{Mendoza-Hernandez:21}, and importantly, such a beam can preserve its profile a longer propagation distance than the non-diffracting caustic beam.
+Nevertheless, this work does not extend to generating arbitrarily shaped beams and yearning for experimental realization.